kattni/learning-python/README.md

-# learning-python
+# Learning Python: A Tutorial
-Learning Python: A Tutorial - Resources for beginners that are new to programming and Python
+Resources for beginners that are new to programming and Python.